tambien/InteractiveMusic/week_01/README.md

 First published in 1986 by Denis Smally.

-Addresses the inadequacy of traditional notation in capturing the endless sound-generating possibilities of computers or [Acousmatic music](https://www.youtube.com/watch?v=N9pOq8u6-bA).
+Addresses the inadequacy of traditional notation in capturing the endless sound-generating possibilities of computers.

 If we can't abstract them into instruments/notes/rhythms, how can we compose and reason about them?